 In the early eighties I initiated my first stab at a “serape” series.
 By then I was well into the pachuco paintings and I think these first serapes were a sort of response to pleas from family, friends and acquaintances unschooled in art to “paint something pretty.”
 I’m convinced that there is something very culturally Mexican American in this type of request and it is fair to say I’m in the business of addressing these types of cultural concerns at whatever level.

 The first ones were fairly plain, the basic color progressions separated by broader areas of color, as in the most touristy serapes seen in border-town mercados.
 I liked the results and even had my first gallery show ever with them in San Antonio.
 To be honest, I thought that the art was so pretty, the show would sell out, but ….¡nada!
 I went back to my Bato/Pachuco series, which was starting to be noticed in the art press and shown in respectable venues.
 On and off, over the ensuing years, I would return to the serapes and do variations, some quite satisfying.
-Some I liked a lot had a bit of figuration pertaining to the theme though I don’t feel I ever achieved complete satisfaction with what I was attempting but I felt there was something there.
+Some I liked a lot had a bit of figuration pertaining to the theme though I don’t feel I ever achieved complete satisfaction with what I was attempting. still, I felt there was something there.

 In the art world, cranking out formulaic art work is frowned upon.
 In my own way, I’m doing just that because the formula is a requirement, though “cranking out” is an overstatement in my case.
 I think of it as “process” art because this type of work requires a formula that has to first be figured out proportionally and chromatically and then executed to get an expected result though the actual result can stray from the expectation and surprise.
 The chips fall where they do and that is the beauty of it.
 The mentioned “process” is arguably somewhat conceptualist but not to the point where the idea behind it is more important than the result.
 Also, the final defining layers of paint are applied in a brushy but consistent fashion that imparts a human touch to the thing.